 However, SICAP has the distinction of also being used as a verb, as in, “You’ve been SICAPPED!”

 But how do you pronounce it?

 It had me really worried for a while.
-I kept thinking of it as the NICAP programme, as in ‘kneecap’, but that was run by a differ outfit.
-I couldn’t even pronounce ‘pronunciation’ myself when I started this.
-It’s tough.
+I kept thinking of it as the NICAP programme, as in ‘kneecap’, but that was run by a different outfit.

 Yesterday, Changing Ireland sat in on one of my sessions – hidden behind a dummy mirror, due to privacy concerns – and even they were impressed.

 Citizen (actually Sheilagh Murrey from Durtnagapall): “OK, here goes… Sickapp.”

 CW: “No, that’s how LCDC people say it.”
 [Not all! – Ed.]